sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/security/security-support-rotation.md

 ### Channels to keep an eye on

-The following channels/boards should be check at least _once a day_:
+The following channels/boards should be checked at least _once a day_:

 - #security
+- #security-monitoring
 - #security-internal
 - Messages that tag @security-team or @security-support
 - GitHub notifications tagging @security